Dcm05/SourceStreamTool/README.md

 5. Customize the text to you hearts conent!

 # Please Note
-The python script must be left running in order to update all data.
+The executable must be left running in order to update all data.

 # Credits
 - Dcm05